About This Chapter

 14. Working with Multiplication Input-Output Tables

-In this lesson, we will find patterns in input-output tables, and use those patterns to find missing data in the tables.
-We will use the four operations: multiplication, division, addition and subtraction for these tables.
+In this lesson, we'll find patterns in input-output tables and use those patterns to find missing data in the tables.
+We'll use the four operations: multiplication, division, addition, and subtraction for these tables.

 15. The Relationship Between Multiplication & Division